JulioC/Particles/README.md

 Particles
 =========

-Simple particle system built with OpenGL and Qt, with support for Renderers, Intializers and Operators.
+Simple particle system built with OpenGL and Qt, with support for Renderers, Intializers and Operators for a class assignment.

 References
 ----------